 Eradicating racial inequity in the US will require bold, transformative policy change.
-Our Policy team develops policies, convenes leaders of color, and advises policymakers at the local, state, and federal level.
+Our Policy team develops policies, convenes leaders of color, and advises policymakers at the local, state, and federal levels.
 We aim to ensure that policies serve the material needs of people of color today while also transforming our economic relationships within a generation.
-We take care to center the needs of people identifying as Black women in the development of our policy positions.
+We take care to center the needs of Black marginalized genders in the development of our policy positions.

 LibGen believes the Liberation Economy should be anchored by a set of policies that guarantee respect, dignity, and power to people of color.
 We are hosting engagements to learn in community and co-design these policies with leaders of color.

 More on Liberation Guarantees coming soon

 Corporations have undue, outsized power in our economy – and that means lower wages for workers of color; poorer environmental quality for residents of color; less choice for consumers of color; and the proliferation of oppressive practices like surveillance, criminalization, and predation of youth of color.